 Ashwagandha – A powerful Adaptogen to activate your energy systems

-- Enhances the function of the brain and rejuvenates the nervous system leading to increase in the cognitive ability of all age groups starting from young children.
+- It enhances the function of the brain and rejuvenates the nervous system leading to an increase in the cognitive ability of all age groups starting from young children.

-- Improves body’s defense against disease by improving the cell-mediated immunity.
+- Improves the body’s defense against disease by improving the cell-mediated immunity.

 - It also possesses potent antioxidant properties that help protect against cellular damage caused by free radicals.

-- Has anti ulcer and anti tumor properties.
+- It has anti-ulcer and anti-tumor properties.
 It prevents stress-induced ulcers of the gastrointestinal tract.

-- Is a powerful anti-arthritic support as it soothes nervous system from pain response for its analgesic and anti inflammatory properties.
+- It is powerful anti-arthritic support as it soothes the nervous system from pain response for its analgesic and anti-inflammatory properties.

 - An aphrodisiac, it enhances vitality and fertility in men by improving semen quality and in women by supporting uterine functionality.